Lance McGrew: Hendrick Motorsports

-In 2006, McGrew and the #25 team improved on their previous Cup season by recording a 15th-place finish in the championship standings with one win, one pole, five top-five finishes and nine top-10s.
+In 2006, McGrew and the No. 25 team improved on their previous Cup season by recording a 15th-place finish in the championship standings with one win, one pole, five top-five finishes and nine top-tens.

 In 2007, McGrew transitioned into a new role at Hendrick Motorsports.
 McGrew became the crew chief for Hendrick Motorsports research and development team, which played a major role in the organization's development of its Impala SS.

 In addition to his duties as crew chief for Hendrick Motorsports R&D team, McGrew filled in as crew chief for the #5 JR Motorsports team in 2008 for six Nationwide Series races.
 In those six races, McGrew was able to guide the #5 team to Victory Lane at Las Vegas Motor Speedway in March with veteran Mark Martin.

 Later in the 2008 season, McGrew once again played the crew chief role.
-This time it was for the young, up-and-coming driver Brad Keselowski, who made his first two career Sprint Cup Series starts in the #25 Hendrick Motorsports Chevy.
+This time it was for the young, up-and-coming driver Brad Keselowski, who made his first two career Sprint Cup Series starts in the No. 25 Hendrick Motorsports Chevy.

 In 2009, McGrew won the NASCAR Nationwide Series season opening Camping World 300 at Daytona International Speedway as Tony Stewart's crew chief on the #80 Chevrolet.
-He then continued as crew chief of Brad Keselowski's cup car.
+He then continued as crew chief of Brad Keselowski's Cup car.
 In his last race working with Keselowski, he earned a seventh-place finish in the Southern 500 at Darlington Raceway.

-On May 28, 2009, it was announce he would replace Tony Eury Jr. as crew chief on an interim basis for Dale Earnhardt Jr. Earnhardt Jr. finished twelfth at Dover.
+On May 28, 2009, it was announce McGrew would replace Tony Eury Jr. as crew chief on an interim basis for Dale Earnhardt Jr. Earnhardt Jr. finished twelfth at Dover.
 On October 30, 2009, McGrew was selected as Dale Earnhardt Jr.'s full-time crew chief for the 2010 season.
 In July 2011, Hendrick Motorsports announced that Kenny Francis would replace him as crew chief for the No. 5 car, as McGrew moves to K&N East to crew chief driver Chase Elliott.